microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Get-MgBetaPolicyRoleManagementPolicyRule](Get-MgBetaPolicyRoleManagementPolicyRule.md)
 Retrieve a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:\n+ unifiedRoleManagementPolicyApprovalRule\n+ unifiedRoleManagementPolicyAuthenticationContextRule\n+ unifiedRoleManagementPolicyEnablementRule\n+ unifiedRoleManagementPolicyExpirationRule\n+ unifiedRoleManagementPolicyNotificationRule
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: This API is available in the following national cloud deployments.

 ### [Get-MgBetaPolicyRoleManagementPolicyRuleCount](Get-MgBetaPolicyRoleManagementPolicyRuleCount.md)
 Get the number of the resource